Coronavirus (Covid-19) update - Council Tax payments and recovery

 - Get in touch with us straight away using our contact us form so that we can make sure you are getting all of the support that you are entitled to.

 - We also have a dedicated caseworker service, who can offer you information and advice on a range of welfare benefits and budgeting support.
-You can contact the team on firstname.lastname@example.org
+Please complete our caseworker contact form.

 We appreciate that this is a difficult time for many of our residents and that the Coronavirus (Covid-19) is having a significant impact on our economy and services.
-We would encourage everyone to pay what they can and we thank you for your contribution.
+We would encourage everyone to contact us if you are experiencing difficulty paying so we can offer support and advice.

 OpenPortal lets you view details of your Council Tax account securely online.